 This is when things start getting better and more interesting.
 At the end of level B1, you will be able to understand Portuguese people in a one on one situation.
 And it is also at this stage that your partner will play a super relevant role in your learning process.

 As a Portuguese teacher, I can guarantee you that you have to create a weekly or a daily routine with your partner to practice your Portuguese.
 You can speak Portuguese only on Tuesdays, Thursdays, and Saturdays.
 Or every day at night or another routine that suits you well.
-It is up to you as long as you speak Portuguese almost most of your time.
+It is up to you as long as you speak Portuguese often.

-When we learn a new language, we will not be able to speak perfectly for a long time.
-Only after several years (three, four, five or more) your fluency be real.
+Only after several years (three, four, five or more), your fluency will become real.
 You will do thousands of mistakes in the learning process.
 But this is the only solution to attain fluency.
-Practice little but often! (as much as possible)
+Practice little but often! (as much as possible).

 You will probably start your studies spending many hours per week studying the Portuguese language.
 But this strategy is usually ineffective.
 We do not have the capacity to withhold excessive information in the long run.
 Try to spend 15 to 20 minutes per day studying Portuguese.
 This routine will reinforce the information in your memory.

 The key to learning a new language is to find a rhythm that fits you.
 Taking classes with other students can sometimes have a negative effect.
 Your colleagues can be too slow (or too fast) to your pace.
 Consequently, we believe that individual classes are the perfect solution for each case.